 If you’re a successful business that operates internationally or simply running a site in a bilingual or trilingual country, you’ll early on face an important question – how do I structure and run multiple language versions of my site?
+What fonts should be used, latin fonts?
 Never fear, here are a few pointers to address this tricky question.

 Deciding on an overall approach